Posted on: May 22, 2023 | 3 mins | Written by: HDFC ERGO Team

 Blood is among the most important fluids in our body.
 It helps transport oxygen from the lungs to your body’s cells and keeps them functioning properly.
-Hence, lack of blood in a human body or its excessive loss in an accident can be dangerous.
+Hence, a lack of blood in the human body or its excessive loss in an accident can be dangerous.
 This is when donated blood can come in handy.

 Blood donation is a voluntary act that can save the lives of accident victims and people with life-threatening conditions.
 If you are healthy and eligible for blood donation, you can donate blood every three months and help others.
 However, make sure you take extra care of your health before and after blood donation to avoid feeling sick and dizzy.
 Also, keep a health insurance policy handy for medical emergencies.
 You can easily find some of the best health insurance policies online and buy them with a few clicks.

 Read on to know about some important blood donation tips.
-We will also tell you about the advantages and disadvantages of donating blood.
-Let’s get started with it!

 Here’s some important information about blood: